Assignment-Detection/UPASS-Code/README.md

 ## Copyright

-Copyright © 2021-2022 Edmund Pickering, Sam Cunningham, Sarah Dart and Rick Somers.
+Copyright © 2021-2022 Edmund Pickering, Sam Cunningham, Sarah Dart, Caslon Chua and Rick Somers.
 This code is available for non-commercial use only.
 Commercial use is prohibited unless permission from the authors is given upon request.
 Any other usage is prohibited without the express permission of the authors.